Cheating in Pakistan

 1905 SCMR 1249

 The factors that amount to Cheating in Pakistan

-The ingredients required to constitute the offence of cheating, and to prosecute successfully, are the following:-
+The ingredients required to constitute the offense of cheating, and to prosecute successfully, are the following:-

 - An attempt to cheat by Inducement (through deceptive means) is established